ungeschneuer/hugo-gh-actions-server/README.md

-# Github Action for Deploying HUGO website on own server
+# Github Action For Deploying HUGO Website On Own Server
 A Github Action to deploy a hugo website to a server via SSH.